azishio/seismic-response-rs/README.md

 ### Absolute Response Acceleration

-The final absolute response acceleration \( a_{\text{abs}} \) is calculated as:
+Calculate the final absolute response acceleration \( a_{\text{abs}} \):

 $$
 a_{\text{abs}} = a + xg
 $$

-These are the primary calculations implemented within the program.
+These are the main equations implemented within the program.

 > [!NOTE]
-> Although the formulas treat the mass \( m \) as a variable, in the actual program, calculations are performed assuming
+> In these equations, the mass \( m \) is treated as a variable, but in the actual program, calculations are performed
-> a mass of 1.
-This is because the mass does not affect the absolute response acceleration.
-This is verified in the test
+> assuming a mass of 1.
+> This is because the mass does not affect the absolute response acceleration.
-> code within the documentation.
+> This can be confirmed in the test code within the documentation.

 ## License

-Licensed under either of
+Licensed under either of the following, at your option:

 + Apache License, Version 2.0, (LICENSE-APACHE or http://www.apache.org/licenses/LICENSE-2.0)
-+ MIT license (LICENSE-MIT or http://opensource.org/licenses/MIT)
++ MIT License (LICENSE-MIT or http://opensource.org/licenses/MIT)

-(The English documentation comments and README file have been translated using DeepL and ChatGPT.)
+(The English in the documentation comments and README file has been translated using DeepL and ChatGPT.)